wandevs/iWan-java-sdk/README.md

 2) By downloading the jar we have packaged already: [iWan-java-sdk](examples/lib/iwanj-0.5.0.jar)

-then you can integrate the jar into you application.
+Once you get the sdk, you can integrate it into you application.

 ## Initial iWan Java Sdk Instance
 After installation, the iWan SDK can be used to connect to the iWan RPC server to call a method such as `getBalance`.
 The default config can be used or custom config parameters can be passed using the `option` object.